Antique American Indian Art, LLC

 Matt Wood's Antique American Indian Art, llc (AAIA)

-specializes in Native North American art and artifacts from all time periods, with an emphasis on artifacts crafted in the 19th and early 20th centuries.
+specializes in Native North American art and artifacts from all time periods, Early Man to Contemporary, with an emphasis on artifacts crafted in the 19th and early 20th centuries.

 A family business for over 50 years, owners Matt Wood and now retired Len Wood have been leaders in the American Indian Art and Artifact industry.
-In October 2014, Matt moved the business headquarters from Laguna Beach, CA to Bothell, Washington, and on October 1, 2021 AAIA will officially move to Oak Harbor on beautiful Whidbey Island.
-The new gallery location will also present a private museum that showcases art and artifacts from throughout North America.
-Five primary regions of Native America will have permanent exhibits: Northwest including Alaska, Southwest, Plains, Plateau and Great Lakes making this one of the most comprehensive museums in the state of Washington.
-The Museum grand opening is scheduled for Spring / Summer 2022 (TBA).
+In October 2014, Matt moved the business headquarters from Laguna Beach, CA to Bothell, Washington, and on October 1, 2021 AAIA officially moved to Oak Harbor on beautiful Whidbey Island, 35 Miles North of Seattle.
+The gallery presents art and artifacts from throughout all of North America with a permanent Museum Displays for education.
+Five primary regions of Native America with be featured: Northwest including Alaska, Southwest, Plains, Plateau and Great Lakes making this one of the most comprehensive Native Arts galleries / museums in the state of on the entire West Coast.
+The Gallery / Museum is open by Appointment, and the Collection items can be viewed and purchased through the website.
+Note: The gallery building has been under renovation and the Grand Re-Opening to the public is scheduled for Fall 2025.

 Matt and Len Wood are Founding Members of the Antique Tribal Arts Dealers Association (ATADA).
 They have been active participants in major trade shows throughout Arizona, California, Colorado, New Mexico, Oregon and Washington.